Crunchyroll Anime Award for Best Animation: Studios

 Ufotable holds the record for the most wins in an anime studio.

 MAPPA holds the record for the most nominations in an anime studio.

 Wit Studio holds the record for the most nominations without a win in an anime studio.

-Ufotable received the most wins (4; consecutive) for an anime studio, with its only production that nominated Demon Slayer: Kimetsu no Yaiba received the most.
-Bones also receive 2 wins out of 5 nominations; both second-season of Mob Psycho 100 and My Hero Academia received wins for a studio.
-The remaining studios (Kyoto Animation, MAPPA, and Science SARU) received 1 was single-cour anime series.
+Ufotable received the most wins (4; consecutive) for an anime studio, with its only nominated production Demon Slayer: Kimetsu no Yaiba receiving the most.
+Bones Film also received 2 wins out of 7 nominations; both the second seasons of Mob Psycho 100 and My Hero Academia received wins for the studio.
+The remaining studios (A-1 Pictures, Kyoto Animation, MAPPA, and Science SARU) received 1 for their single-cour anime series.

 MAPPA received the most nominations (9) for an anime studio, with Jujutsu Kaisen received the most but did not win a single award.
 Wit Studio also holds the record for the most nominations without a single win with 7.